Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2020-06-09-a-norsk-summer-part-1-rogaland.md

 </br>

 Speaking of camping.
-One of the many benefits of residing in Norway is something known as <a href="https://www.visitnorway.com/plan-your-trip/travel-tips-a-z/right-of-access">the right to roam.</a> In short, this law allows for the respectful access to land in regard to exploring and camping.
+One of the many benefits of residing in Norway is something known as <a href="https://www.visitnorway.com/plan-your-trip/travel-tips-a-z/right-of-access" target="_blank">the right to roam.</a> In short, this law allows for the respectful access to land in regard to exploring and camping.
 Don't litter, start fires, or otherwise be a nuisance, and you're free to experience nature to it's fullest extent.

 </br>